JerryI/wljs-docs/docs/frontend/Reference/Frontend Objects/FrontEndRef.md

 FrontEndRef[uid_String]
 ```

-An executable reference to a frontend object (see [CreateFrontEndObject](frontend/Reference/Frontend%20Objects/CreateFrontEndObject.md)), that converts JSON expression back to Wolfram Language
+An executable reference to a frontend object (see [CreateFrontEndObject](frontend/Reference/Frontend%20Objects/CreateFrontEndObject.md)), which does not have output forms defined.

+After evaluation it is converted back to a normal Wolfram Language expression and is executed on Kernel.